There are 2 Types of Custody

 How is custody determined in a case where the parties are not married?

 When the parties are not married, the matter is referred to as a non-dissolution case.
 The types of custody considered in non-dissolution cases are treated the same way as they are for married couples.
 The parties are referred to custody mediation.
-The issue of paternity also frequently arises.
-In those cases, the father may be required to take a paternity test, which is a simple procedure.

 How can a custody arrangement be modified?

 Once a child custody arrangement is established, either party can make an application to modify the arrangement if a change of circumstances has occurred since the original custody decision.
+Examples of such changes might include relocation, a change in a parent’s work schedule, concerns about the child’s safety, or a shift in the child’s educational or medical needs.

 The party applying for a change must prove that there has been sufficient change of circumstances to justify granting the application.
 This requires credible evidence proving to the court that something significant has happened that was not considered when the court made the original custody decision.
+The court will always focus on whether the modification serves the child’s best interests above all else.